cncf/toc/reviews/tuf-graduation.md

 ### Have a healthy number of committers.
 A committer is defined as someone with the commit bit; i.e., someone who can accept contributions to some or all of the project.
 The committers should come from at least two organizations.

 As an intentionally minimal security specification / framework, we deliberately do not have a high degree of feature additions in the project.
-Effort comes on either the implementations, such as Notary or the Python reference implementation, or the specification itself.
+Effort comes on either the implementations, such as Notary, Amazon's Rust implementation, Google's implementation, or the Python reference implementation, or the specification itself.
+As TUF is a specification project, we focus on the specification and the Python reference implementation.

 * Python reference implementation / specification (6 committers, 3 organizations)